ircdocs/modern-irc/index.md

 These terms are not generally used in IRC protocol documentation, but may be used by the administrators of a network in order to differentiate the servers they run and their roles.

+Servers SHOULD pick a name which contains a dot character `(".", 0x2E)`.
+This can help clients disambiguate between server names and nicknames in a message source.

 ### Clients

 A client is anything connecting to a server that is not another server.
 Each client is distinguished from other clients by a unique nickname.
 See the protocol grammar rules for what may and may not be used in a nickname.
 In addition to the nickname, all servers must have the following information about all clients: The real name/address of the host that the client is connecting from, the username of the client on that host, and the server to which the client is connected.